 As another example, you may have been taught that when you consistently do the same thing over and over (such as post pictures of your new products on Instagram every week) with tenacity, your activity eventually reaches a critical threshold that brings you success (your business goes viral).
 Well, you may belong to the 50% of population for whom this approach won't work: you'll need to take multiple different actions, both in business and in your personal life, all resonating to your goal (success, attention, etc) in order to reach that vibrational threshold that brings you success.

 You can learn your unique manifesting formula that you can apply to any goal you can think of (I'll post resources below), or you can experiment on your own with various approaches and notice what produces results for you.
 Don't believe religiously in someone else's success model: learn from their experience, but choose a course of action that has consistently produced results for you.

-Manifesting Blueprint analysis: learn your unique manifesting formula that you can apply to career, financial, relationship, or any other goal.
+Manifesting Blueprint session: learn your unique manifesting formula that you can apply to career, financial, relationship, or any other goal.